Search

 After MBBS

 There are many options for the MBBS graduates.
-One can become a physician, surgeon, specialist doctor, medical professor or lecturer and research scientist after completing MBBS.
+One can become a physician, surgeon, specialist doctor, medical professor/lecturer and research scientist after completing an MBBS.

-We have listed a few top career opportunities that will give a fair idea to an individual in making a better decision.
+We have listed a few top career opportunities that will give an individual a fair idea of how to make a better decision.
 We recommend you check a detailed curated article covering all the career options after MBBS.

 1. MD and MSMD and MS – After completing MBBS, graduates can pursue higher studies by pursuing an MD (Doctor of Medicine) or MS (Master of Surgery).
 To secure seats, one can apply for NEET PG or college-level exams (INI CET).
 MS and MD are 3-year degree courses.